sclavijosuero/cypress-ajv-schema-validator/README.md

 - The total number of errors
 - The full list of errors as provided by the Ajv.
-- A user-friendly view of the validated data, highlighting where each validation error occurred and the exact reason for the mismatch.
+- A user-friendly view of the mismatches between the validated data and the JSON schema, highlighting where each validation error occurred and the exact reason for the mismatch.

 ![Test Failed Details](images/error12.png)